Is #13ReasonsWhy Dangerous For Suicidal Teens?

 “Our show [13 Reasons Why] came out tonight and I couldn’t be more overwhelmed with pride and joy,” she wrote.
 “After 7 years of holding onto this book, I couldn’t of picked a better time for this message to exist.
 Jay Asher wrote a beautifully tragic, compelling story and we were lucky to have brought it to life.
 Thank you to every single soul that put their heart into this passion project.”

-Selena Gomez bought the rights to Jay Asher’s book years ago with the intention of one day making a movie about the lead character Hannah Baker’s story.
+Selena Gomez bought the rights to Jay Asher’s book years ago with the intention of one day making a movie about the lead character, Hannah Baker’s story.
 Then, after Netflix showed interest in the story being turned into a show, Gomez moved forward as the executive producer.

 Throughout the series’ creation, Selena Gomez has been focused on spreading education about mental health, which is an issue close to her heart.
 As fans of the singer and actress may recall, Gomez entered a treatment program in Tennessee last year after coming forward with her mental health struggles, including anxiety, depression and panic attacks.

-In addition to being open with her own struggles, Selena Gomez has encouraged her lead actress to get active on social media.
+In addition to being open with her own struggles, Selena Gomez had encouraged her lead actress to get active on social media.

 “It was a bit of a big decision for me actually, because I wanted to be an actor purely for the acting work,” Katherine Langford, who plays Hannah Baker, explained to The Last Magazine.
 “I have never been attracted to increasing my popularity or hireability by being on Instagram… I didn’t want to make myself a consumable product.
 I just wanted to be able to do my job and then disappear.”